StarLionJiang/EC327_Chocolate_Kreme_DinoAdventure/README.md

-# PyGame-First

-First time utilizing Python's Pygame library to create a game
-# Python Maze Adventure Game
+# Dino-Adventure: a Python Maze Adventure Game

 ## Overview
-This Python-based game leverages the Pygame library to create a maze adventure game, using object-oriented principles to manage open-source assets within the game environment.
+This Python-based game uses the Pygame library to create a maze adventure game, using object-oriented principles to manage open-source assets within the game environment.
 Each level presents a unique maze configuration, providing a progressive challenge for players.
 The game is particularly designed for beginner Python game developers, offering a hands-on way to learn how to interact with game assets and implement core game mechanics.

 ## Game Structure
 - **MapAssets/**: Contains assets for map designs.